rohlem/benmet/guide.md

 This file describes the principle workings of `benmet`.
-For a real-world example (with less documentation) see ['examples/s-reprompi'](./examples/s-reprompi).
+For a step-by-step example on how to use it see [examples/tutorial](./examples/tutorial), for a real-world example (with less documentation) see [examples/s-reprompi](./examples/s-reprompi).

 # Basic idea